 and meets at least twice a year (Membership of the AFB).

-the experiences of bodies under the Convention and the wider United Nations system, on the process of
+based on the experiences of bodies under the Convention and the wider United Nations system, on the

-selecting host institutions for entities under the Convention and the wider United Nations system,
+process of selecting host institutions for entities under the Convention and the wider United Nations

-including the steps and time frames required to conduct open and competitive bidding processes, for
+system, including the steps and time frames required to conduct open and competitive bidding

-In decision 1/CMP.8, the Parties decided that for the second commitment period, the Adaptation Fund
+1/CMP.8, the Parties decided that for the second commitment period, the Adaptation Fund shall be

-shall be further augmented through a 2 per cent share of the proceeds levied on the first
+further augmented through a 2 per cent share of the proceeds levied on the first international

-international transfers of AAUs and the issuance of ERUs for Article 6 projects immediately upon the
+transfers of AAUs and the issuance of ERUs for Article 6 projects immediately upon the conversion to

-ninth session welcomes the financial contributions that have been made to the AF in 2013 by the
+CMP 9 welcomed the financial contributions that have been made to the AF in 2013 by the Government

-Government of Sweden and the Brussels-Capital Region in Belgium, and the pledges of contributions to
+of Sweden and the Brussels-Capital Region in Belgium, and the pledges of contributions to the AF made

-the AF made by the Government of Austria, Belgium, Finland, France, Germany, Norway and Switzerland,
+by the Government of Austria, Belgium, Finland, France, Germany, Norway and Switzerland, which enabled